Evicted!

 Through buddleia is the working title of a new film that I am currently developing, prompted by the loss of my home.

 For nearly a decade, I lived as a property guardian in a former school in Deptford, South East London.
-Over the years, the playground surrounding me was reclaimed: a forest of buddleia took root, moss covered the asphalt, silver lace vine crept across walls and roofs, and clouds of herb robert billowed from cracks in the concrete.
+Over time the playground surrounding me was reclaimed: a forest of buddleia took root, moss covered the asphalt, silver lace vine crept across walls and roofs, and clouds of herb robert billowed from cracks in the concrete.

 © Anna Molan 2026